 A variation of hair twists is called a “twist out”, where twisted hair is untwisted to create a large, loosely crimped texture, similar in appearance to hair crimping on Caucasian-textured hair that is ordinarily straight.
 (1)

-Another common way of stretching hair is banding.
+Another common way is banding.
 Banding is an older method and has been used for generations.

 This method starts out with sectioning the hair in a similar way as for twist outs.
 Only instead of twisting the hair, cotton yarn is wound around the section of hair leaving spaces.